Jad Smaira: International career

 Smaira received his first call-up to the Lebanon national team in December 2024, ahead of two friendly matches against Kuwait.
 He made his international debut in both games, appearing as a substitute on each occasion.
 Smaira was called up to the under-23 team for the 2026 AFC U-23 Asian Cup qualification, where he contributed to the team's first-ever qualification for the final tournament.
+He was called up for the final tournament, held in Saudi Arabia in January 2026.

 Personal life

 Smaira holds Lebanese, Greek, and Canadian nationality.
 He is fluent in French, Arabic, and English.
 During his studies at the College of the Holy Cross, he completed an internship at PwC Middle East in Dubai in the summer of 2022.